loveencounterflow/gaps-and-islands/README.md

 behavior got screwed up with the result that it was easy to pass arguments to `new Buffer ...` and get unexpected behavior; for that reason, using the `Buffer::constructor()` method directly was deprecated in favor of a new static `Buffer.from()` method that behaves in less surprising ways.
+In most cases this trick should not be really necessary when private methods are marked as such by prepending their name with an `_` underscore.
+However, there's one compelling use case that actually happened in NodeJS.
+When the `Buffer` class was first conceived in NodeJS, for some reason the constructor's behavior got screwed up with the result that it was easy to pass arguments to `new Buffer ...` and get unexpected behavior; for that reason, using the `Buffer::constructor()` method directly was deprecated in favor of a new static `Buffer.from()` method that behaves in less surprising ways.
+In most cases this trick should not be really necessary when private methods are marked as such by prepending their name with an `_` underscore.
+However, there's one compelling use case that actually happened in NodeJS.
+When the `Buffer` class was first conceived in NodeJS, for some reason the constructor's behavior got screwed up with the result that it was easy to pass arguments to `new Buffer ...` and get unexpected behavior; for that reason, using the `Buffer::constructor()` method directly was deprecated in favor of a new static `Buffer.from()` method that behaves in less surprising ways.
+In most cases this trick should not be really necessary when private methods are marked as such by prepending their name with an `_` underscore.
+However, there's one compelling use case that actually happened in NodeJS.
+When the `Buffer` class was first conceived in NodeJS, for some reason the constructor's behavior got screwed up with the result that it was easy to pass arguments to `new Buffer ...` and get unexpected behavior; for that reason, using the `Buffer::constructor()` method directly was deprecated in favor of a new static `Buffer.from()` method that behaves in less surprising ways.
+In most cases this trick should not be really necessary when private methods are marked as such by prepending their name with an `_` underscore.
+However, there's one compelling use case that actually happened in NodeJS.
+When the `Buffer` class was first conceived in NodeJS, for some reason the constructor's behavior got screwed up with the result that it was easy to pass arguments to `new Buffer ...` and get unexpected behavior; for that reason, using the `Buffer::constructor()` method directly was deprecated in favor of a new static `Buffer.from()` method that behaves in less surprising ways.
+In most cases this trick should not be really necessary when private methods are marked as such by prepending their name with an `_` underscore.
+However, there's one compelling use case that actually happened in NodeJS.
+When the `Buffer` class was first conceived in NodeJS, for some reason the constructor's behavior got screwed up with the result that it was easy to pass arguments to `new Buffer ...` and get unexpected behavior; for that reason, using the `Buffer::constructor()` method directly was deprecated in favor of a new static `Buffer.from()` method that behaves in less surprising ways.
+In most cases this trick should not be really necessary when private methods are marked as such by prepending their name with an `_` underscore.
+However, there's one compelling use case that actually happened in NodeJS.
+When the `Buffer` class was first conceived in NodeJS, for some reason the constructor's behavior got screwed up with the result that it was easy to pass arguments to `new Buffer ...` and get unexpected behavior; for that reason, using the `Buffer::constructor()` method directly was deprecated in favor of a new static `Buffer.from()` method that behaves in less surprising ways.

 In such a case—when the `constructor()` method of a class should be kept private—demanding an obscure if not unobtainable special value to unlock the method could be a nice way to ensure users don't trip up.
+In such a case—when the `constructor()` method of a class should be kept private—demanding an obscure if not unobtainable special value to unlock the method could be a nice way to ensure users don't trip up.
+In such a case—when the `constructor()` method of a class should be kept private—demanding an obscure if not unobtainable special value to unlock the method could be a nice way to ensure users don't trip up.

 # Regular Expressions
+# Regular Expressions

+## Matching Anything but not this sequence
 ## Matching Anything but not this sequence

 Using negated character classes is basic RegEx Know-How.
 But how to avoid entire sequences or complex